-Accelerate engine to full throttle before entering cut by squeezing the throttle trigger.
+Accelerate engine to full throttle by squeezing the throttle trigger before entering cut.

-- · Begin cutting with the saw frame against the log. - Keep engine at full throttle during cutting procedure. - Allow the chain to cut for you; exert only light downward pressure.
+- · Never cut with engine at partial speeds. - · Begin cutting with the saw chassis against the log. - Keep engine at full throttle during cutting procedure. - Allow the chain to cut for you; exert only light downward pressure.
 If you force the cut, damage to the bar, chain, or engine can result. - Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
-If you run the unit at full throttle without cutting, unnecessary wear can occur to the chain, bar, and engine.

-To avoid losing control when completing the cut, do not put pressure on the saw during the end of the cut.

-Stop engine before setting unit down after operation.
+If you run the unit at full throttle without cutting, unnecessary wear can occur to the chain, bar, and engine. - To avoid losing control when completing the cut, do not put pressure on the saw during the end of the cut. - Stop engine before setting unit down after operation.